BernhardSchlegel/BierBot-mini/README.md

 of the license, you may always continue to use it under the terms of that version.
-You may also choose to use such covered code under the terms of any subsequent version of the license published by the PHP Group.
-No one other than the PHP Group has the right to modify the terms applicable to covered code created under this License.
+You may also choose to use such covered code under the terms of any subsequent version of the license published by omni.
+No one other than omni has the right to modify the terms applicable to covered code created under this License.

 6. Redistributions of any form whatsoever must retain the following acknowledgment as well as the BierBot mini splash screen (see 7.):
-"This product includes PHP, freely available from <https://bierbot.de/>".
+"This product is powered by BierBot mini, freely available from <https://bierbot.de/>".

 THIS SOFTWARE IS PROVIDED BY THE omni DEVELOPMENT TEAM ``AS IS'' AND